awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithReservedDBInstances.md

 **Note**
 The prices in this example are sample prices and might not match actual prices\.
 For Amazon RDS pricing information, see [Amazon RDS pricing](https://aws.amazon.com/rds/pricing)\.

+### Reserved DB instances for a Multi\-AZ DB cluster<a name="USER_WorkingWithReservedDBInstances.MultiAZDBClusters"></a>

+To purchase the equivalent reserved DB instances for a Multi\-AZ DB cluster, you can do one of the following:
++ Reserve three Single\-AZ DB instances that are the same size as the instances in the cluster\.
++ Reserve one Multi\-AZ DB instance and one Single\-AZ DB instance that are the same size as the DB instances in the cluster\.

+For example, suppose that you have one cluster consisting of three db\.m6gd\.large DB instances\.
+In this case, you can either purchase three db\.m6gd\.large Single\-AZ reserved DB instances, or one db\.m6gd\.large Multi\-AZ reserved DB instance and one db\.m6gd\.large Single\-AZ reserved DB instance\.
+Either of these options reserves the maximum reserved instance discount for the Multi\-AZ DB cluster\.

+Alternately, you can use size\-flexible DB instances and purchase a larger DB instance to cover smaller DB instances in one or more clusters\.
+For example, if you have two clusters with six total db\.m6gd\.large DB instances, you can purchase three db\.m6gd\.xl Single\-AZ reserved DB instances\.
+Doing so reserves all six DB instances in the two clusters\.
+For more information, see [Size\-flexible reserved DB instances](#USER_WorkingWithReservedDBInstances.SizeFlexible)\.

+You might reserve DB instances that are the same size as the DB instances in the cluster, but reserve fewer DB instances than the total number of DB instances in the cluster\.
+However, if you do so, the cluster is only partially reserved\.
+For example, suppose that you have one cluster with three db\.m6gd\.large DB instances, and you purchase one db\.m6gd\.large Multi\-AZ reserved DB instance\.
+In this case, the cluster is only partially reserved, because only two of the three instances in the cluster are covered by reserved DB instances\.
+The remaining DB instance is charged at the on\-demand db\.m6gd\.large hourly rate\.

+For more information about Multi\-AZ DB clusters, see [Multi\-AZ DB cluster deployments](multi-az-db-clusters-concepts.md)\.

 ### Deleting a reserved DB instance<a name="USER_WorkingWithReservedDBInstances.Cancelling"></a>